 Toyota says all cars traded in through the scheme will be scrapped.
 “Everyone who takes up our scrappage scheme can be assured their vehicle will be disposed of in an environmentally responsible fashion that maximises recycling opportunities,” said Toyota GB managing director, Paul Van der Burgh.

 Volkswagen: huge savings when you scrap your diesel

 If you wanted to point the finger at one manufacturer for causing the current anti-diesel agenda, it would be Volkswagen.
 The company behind the dieselgate emissions saga has finally launched its own variation of the scrappage scheme, with the focus on ridding the roads of dirty diesels.
 It’s open to all pre-Euro 5 diesels registered before 2010.
 While offers are available across VW’s range, the firm is pushing its plug-in vehicles.
 The Passat GTE is available with £6,000 off, while the e-Golf gets a £5,500 discount.
 These are plus government incentives, meaning you’ll get a total of £10,000 off an electric e-Golf.

-There’s big savings to be had on non-electric Volkswagens, too: the Sharan people carrier gets a £6,000 discount, while the new Arteon qualifies for £5,000 off.
+There are big savings to be had on non-electric Volkswagens, too: the Sharan people carrier gets a £6,000 discount, while the new Arteon qualifies for £5,000 off.
 Volkswagen has recently announced its new Polo is also subject to a £2,000 saving as part of scrappage.